-Heating steel you will see it become iridescent in colour turning to light to dark brown, purple, blue, turquoise.
-Having heated steel clock making I saw opportunity in creating landscapes this way by developing ways to layer different colour in producing scenery.
-Various techniques that affect the steel to change colour are used involving heat, scraping/sanding...
+Heating steel you will see it become iridescent in colour turning from light to dark brown, purple, blue, turquoise.
+I saw opportunity in creating landscapes this way by developing ways to layer different colour in producing scenery.
+Various techniques that affect the steels surface are used involving heat, scraping/sanding...
 A finish of clear lacquer is used to retain the colour and protect the surface.

 The Steel - Mechanics - PATENT PENDING